 Peer tutors, who are majors and minors in a variety of subjects, will help you brainstorm ideas or form a thesis, make sense of an assignment, learn how to ask effective questions, and offer guidance in areas such as formatting and creating citations.
 We can also assist you with personal and professional writing projects.

 Appointments are highly recommended.
 Walk-ins must wait until a tutor is available.

 Allow at least a half hour for help with shorter essays, assignments or questions.
 For longer papers and a more thorough discussion, please schedule a one-hour appointment several days before the paper is due.

-Come to the Center for Academic Achievement for help with Chinese, French, German, Italian and Spanish language courses.
+Come to the Center for Academic Achievement for help with Chinese, French, German, Italian, Spanish and Arabic language courses.

-Our tutors are students with a language major or minor who have spent at least a semester in a country in which the studied language is predominant.
+Our tutors are students with a language major or minor who have spent at least a semester abroad.
 We also hire native speakers who are studying at Susquehanna.

 We provide tutoring support for students enrolled in many intro-level science courses and several courses in the Sigmund Weis School of Business.